Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    1. Generate the system configuration.

-      > **Note:** Make sure to select a reachable NTP pool/server (passed in using the `--ntp-pools`/`--ntp-servers` flags, respectively).
-Adding an unreachable
+      > **Note:** Ensure that you specify a reachable NTP pool or server using the `ntp-pools` or `ntp-servers` fields, respectively.
+Adding an unreachable server can
-      > server can cause clock skew as `chrony` tries to continually reach out to a server it can never reach.
+      > cause clock skew as `chrony` tries to continually reach out to a server it can never reach.

       ```bash
       pit# cd ${PITDATA}/prep && csi config init